nabeelalihashmi/faststack/README.md

 |  W | MongoDB

 ### Why W stands for MongoDB?
 Because W fits here properly.
-W is basically M with left up in the air.
+W is basically M with legs up in the air.

 ### Why Node?
 You can use  PHP if you have issue with Node.